linz/linz-positionzpp-server/conf/report_templates/Readme.txt

     residual errors at each station provide the most realistic measure of the accuracy of the solution (excluding plumbing and antenna height errors).
-For each reference table the table lists the code for the mark, the distance in kilometers from the observation station to the reference station, and the residual horizontal and vertical errors.
+For each reference table the table lists the code for the mark, the distance in kilometres from the observation station to the reference station, and the residual horizontal and vertical errors.

 ================================================================================